Using Elasticsearch Permalink to " Using Elasticsearch"

-- It only works with SQL databases.
-MongoDB, Cassandra and Couchbase support will be added in the future (help is welcome!).
+- It only works with SQL databases and MongoDB.
+Cassandra and Couchbase support will be added in the future (help is welcome!).

 - There is no consistency between your database and Elasticsearch, so you might have out-of-sync data.
 This is normal, as Elasticsearch is not a real database.
 As a result, you will probably need to write some specific code to synchronize your data, for example using the Spring

 @Scheduledannotation, to run every evening.